henrythemes/jekyll-bootstrap-theme/introngs1505/labs/linux-intro.md

 ## 8. Open files
 So what happens if you give your files bad names like 'file1' or 'results'?
 You take a break in a project and return to it 4 months later, and all those short names you gave your files doesn't tell you at all what the files actually contain.
-Of course, this should never happend, because you should **ALWAYS** name your files so that you definetly know what they contain.
+Of course, this should never happened, because you should **ALWAYS** name your files so that you definetly know what they contain.
 But lets say it did happen.
 Then the only way out is to look at the contents of the files and try to figure out if it is the file you are looking for.